High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Discussion

 In the simulation study, MI-PCA showed small bias and good coverage for both item means and covariances.
 Although it exhibited a large bias of the item variances, the---arguably more interesting---covariance relations between variables with missing values were always correctly estimated.
 Notably, MI-PCA was the only method resulting in small bias and close-to-nominal CIC for the covariances, even in the high-dimensional condition.
-Finally, when the CICs obtained with MI-PCA deviated significantly from nominal rates, they over-covered.
+When the CICs obtained with MI-PCA deviated significantly from nominal rates, they over-covered.
 In most situations, over-coverage is less worrisome than under-coverage as it leads to conservative, rather than liberal, inferential conclusions.
+In terms of confidence interval width, MI-PCA demonstrated the same pattern as IURR.
 In the resampling study, MI-PCA demonstrated middle-of-the-pack performance: somewhat worse than IURR, but still within acceptable levels.
-We believe the strong performance demonstrated by MI-PCA in the simulation study outweighs the mediocre performance shown in the resampling study.
-Consequently, we view MI-PCA as a promising approach for data analysts interested in testing theories on large social scientific datasets with missing values.
-We are currently conducting research to explore---and extend---the capabilities of the MI-PCA approach.